World Book Day

 - As a class, hold a competition to decide the greatest book character of all time.
 Take it in turns to nominate characters, and then pair them off against each other, voting until you have a clear winner.

 - Write a review of your favourite book.
 Be sure to include what the story is about, and why you enjoyed it.

 - Have a go at writing the first chapter of your own book!
-Before you start, answer the following question: What genre is the book?
+Before you start, answer the following questions: What genre is the book?
 Where and when is it set?
 Who is the main character?
-What do they want?
+What do they want – what stands in the way?
 How are they going to get it?